memerv/Forensic-Accounting-Screener/README.md

 # Forensic-Accounting-Screener
-In the real world, companies may not always provide accurate financial information.
+In the real life, companies may not always provide accurate financial information.
 This project is designed to automatically detect hidden anomalies within financial data, helping you perform due diligence before making an investment.